MechanicalSoup/MechanicalSoup/docs/tutorial.rst

   >>> browser["topping"] = ("bacon", "cheese")

-Actually, ``browser["..."] = "..."`` is just a helper to fill-in a form, but you can use any tool BeautifulSoup provides to modify the soup object, and MechanicalSoup will take care of submitting the form for you.
+Actually, ``browser["..."] = "..."`` (i.e. calls
+to :func:`~mechanicalsoup.StatefulBrowser.__setitem__`) is just a helper to fill-in a form, but you can use any tool BeautifulSoup provides to modify the soup object, and MechanicalSoup will take care of submitting the form for you.

 Let's see what the filled-in form looks like::